 Similar to the Drive 4G-X (and basically every in-vehicle booster), you'll achieve the best results if your phone is kept on top of the 4G-X’s in-vehicle antenna.
 The amplifier can be used "wirelessly" - but performance will be much lower.
 Combining the 4G-X OTR with an AT&T hotspot to create a Wi-Fi network is a great solution for providing wireless coverage, if that's something you need.

 Many RVs and trailers spend most of their time stationary in campgrounds.
 And campgrounds often don't have great cellular signal.
 That's why the team at weBoost designed the weBoost RV 65 - a "stationary" booster with 65 dB gain specifically for use on campgrounds.
 The FCC allows "stationary" boosters to have more gain – essentially they can amplify signal more than "mobile" boosters that are designed for use on the road.

 The result is an excellent kit that includes a 25' mast for use when you're not on the move.
 The mast allows you to get above obstructions to the best AT&T signal available.
 If you want connectivity while in a remote area, the RV 65 is a great choice.

 While there are boosters specifically designed for marine applications, we've found that most of them don't perform particularly well.
-Instead, we recommend combining our top-rated vehicle booster, the weBoost Drive Reach, with the weBoost 4G Marine Antenna.
+But we can strongly this bundled kit, which combines our top-rated vehicle booster, the weBoost Drive Reach, with the weBoost 4G Marine Antenna.

 If you've read our reviews above for vehicles, you'll know that we love the Drive Reach for its excellent performance and easy installation.
 The 4G Marine Antenna makes it possible to use the Drive Reach in boats and yachts, and is our top-rated solution.